jimbobbennett/pi-hat-cam/README.md

 To make this, you will need:

 * A Raspberry Pi Zero W (must be the W with WiFi access)
-* A Raspberry Pi camera module and appropriate ribbon cable
+* A Raspberry Pi camera module and appropriate ribbon cable that is as long as possible.
+The V2 camera is the best as it is small with good quality.
+The HQ camera can be used but is bigger which makes it harder to mount on clothing.
 * An SD Card
 * A USB power pack and appropriate cable to power the Pi
 * A mobile phone to tether to